-In aviation SMS, you analyze risk in order to break in issue down into individual, controllable parts.
-Based off of your analysis, you can assess the safety issue, and understand both what actions need to be taken, and what safety factors need to be better controlled.
+In aviation SMS, you analyze risk to break an issue down into individual, controllable parts.
+Based on your analysis, you can assess the safety issue, and understand both what actions need to be taken, and what safety factors need to be better controlled.

 During risk analysis, the issue should be broken down into the following parts:

 - What the issue in question is – is the reported issue a hazard, a negative outcome, etc.

 - What the primary hazard occurrence associated with this issue is;

 - What the most likely negative outcome is;

 - What the root causes and contributory factors are;

 - How severe the issue is; and

 - The chances that the issue will happen again.

 Risk analysis tools are indispensable for gathering and identifying this information in a way that is: